-In Memsource Desktop Editor and Web Editor, users can add comments and create conversation threads about an entire segment (per-segment comment) or a section of a segment (in-line comment).
-The conversations also include an LQA (Language Quality Assessment) feature which allows users to evaluate segments or a section of a segment based on the type of issue and its severity.
+The conversations also include a Language Quality Assessment (LQA) feature which allows users to evaluate segments or a section of a segment based on the type of issue and its severity.

-It is possible to add new comments, edit previous comments or reply to comments.
-Any text that is typed into the comment boxes is cached which ensures that the text is not lost if the window is accidentally closed before the comment is posted.
+It is possible to add new comments, edit previous comments, or reply to comments.
+Any text that is typed into the comment boxes is cached, ensuring that the text is not lost if the window is accidentally closed before the comment is posted.

-2. Select the speech bubble icon next to the segment.
-This will be a Q icon if the LQA feature is already enabled.
+Select the speech bubble icon next to the segment.
+(This will be a Q icon if the LQA feature is already enabled.)
 Alternatively, use the keyboard shortcut Ctrl+Shift+M.

 Replies can be added to any comment that has already been posted.
-Replies are indented which makes it easier to navigate the conversation.
+Replies are indented to makes it easier to navigate the conversation.
 It is not possible to add replies as in-line comments.

 Comments and replies can be edited using the 3-dot menu next to the date.
 This menu also includes the option to delete the comment or reply.

 Once the comments in a conversation have been addressed, the conversation should be marked as resolved.
-Conversations are part of the Quality Assurance check so if a conversation is left unresolved it will be displayed in the QA warnings when a QA check is run.
-In projects with workflow, comments are automatically pushed into higher steps (similar to translations), but also lower steps.
+Conversations are part of the Quality Assurance check, so if a conversation is left unresolved it will be displayed in the QA warnings when a QA check is run.
+In projects with workflow steps, comments are not only automatically pushed into higher steps (in a way similar to translations), but also to lower steps.

 Important: The Conversation feature is not available when working offline.

-Connection to the Memsource server (User Login) is required in order to display current conversations or to add a new conversation.
+Note: Connection to the Memsource server (via your user login) is required in order to display current conversations or to add a new conversation.

-Please note that LQA needs to be enabled for a specific workflow step in the Setup (Administrators only).
+Note: LQA needs to be enabled by an Administrator for a specific workflow step in the main Setup page.

 Adding an LQA